Life After the MFA Archive

 Have you recently graduated from an MFA program or are you nearing graduation?
 Or, are you a few years out of your MFA program and feeling unfocused, unsure about your next professional steps, or in need of some motivation to complete that manuscript, land your dream job, find a writing community, or become a literary citizen?
 Then the Life after the MFA series was created for you.

-This is the first email in a year-long series devoted to newly-minted MFA graduates.
+This is the first email in a year-long series devoted to newly-minted MFA graduates and those writers with similar interests.
 These emails will be dedicated to addressing the variety of concerns you might have about leaving your program and entering the world.
-Each month, for an entire year, AWP will deliver sage advice from accomplished writers who have been where you are now, as well as useful resources that will help you gain the knowledge to:
+Each month for an entire year, AWP will deliver sage advice from accomplished writers who have been where you are now, as well as useful resources that will help you gain the knowledge to:

 - pursue an academic career path,